caranha/IntroductionToBioinspiredComputation/Topic02/slides02.md

 layout: false
 class: center, middle

-# Part 02: Evolutionary Computation and Optimization
+# Part 02: Applications of Evolutionary Computation

 ---
 layout: true

-.sectionname[**Part 02.01**: EvoComp and Optimization]
+.sectionname[**Part 02.01**: Evocomp and Optimization]

 ---

-# When is Evolutionary Computation Useful?
+# Where do we use Evolutionary Computation?

 .largetext[
 .greentext[Genetic Algorithms] were first proposed in the 80ies.
 Since then, we have found that GA is very useful to solve .greentext[Optimization Problems].

-GA is particularly useful for problems with these characteristics:
-1. It is easy to define what is a good or bad solution.
-2. It is hard to calculate a good solution from scratch.
-3. We are satisfied if the solution is "good enough"
+**Optimization Problems**:

+- We want to find a set of values that form a **solution**;
+- A good solution maximizes a given **quality criteria**;
+- Sometimes, there are **constraint criteria** to the solutions;

+We will see a few examples of optimization problems in the following slides.
+Many industrial problems can be described as optimization problems.
 ]

 ---

-# Genetic Algorithms and Optimization

-- Find the number that maximize some fitness function
-- Applications: Design (Bullet train, Antenna, Underwater)
+# When are GAs useful in Optimization?

+.largetext[
+- It is easy to test if a solution is good or bad;
+- It is hard to calculate how to improve an existing solution;
+- We are interested in "**Creative**" solutions to the problem;
+]

 .center[
 .cols[
 .c50[
-Finding a Design for *Shinkansen* nose cones;
+GA finds a Design for *Shinkansen* nose cones;

 ![:scale 90%](img/GA_N500.png)

 ]
 .c50[
-Finding a Design for satellite antennas;
+GA finds a Design for satellite antennas;

 ![:scale 80%](img/GA_Sattelite.png)
 ]